mrchomrurn/vue-simple-context-menu/README.md

 # vue-simple-context-menu
+Thanks to  [@johndatserakis](https://github.com/johndatserakis).
+This package is a forked from johndatserakis/vue-simple-context-menu
 Simple context-menu component built for Vue.
 Works well with both left and right clicks.
 Nothing too fancy, just works and is simple to use.

 <p align="left">